Assign an Azure role for access to blob data

 Microsoft Entra authorizes access rights to secured resources through Azure role-based access control (Azure RBAC).
 Azure Storage defines a set of Azure built-in roles that encompass common sets of permissions used to access blob data.

 When an Azure role is assigned to a Microsoft Entra security principal, Azure grants access to those resources for that security principal.
-A Microsoft Entra security principal may be a user, a group, an application service principal, or a managed identity for Azure resources.
+A Microsoft Entra security principal can be a user, a group, an application service principal, or a managed identity for Azure resources.

 To learn more about using Microsoft Entra ID to authorize access to blob data, see Authorize access to blobs using Microsoft Entra ID.